Finding the Top Financial Advisors in Boca Raton, FL

 Investment Advisory Professionals, LLC

-Investment Advisory Professionals (IAP) is a fee-only firm with more than $195 million in assets under management.
-The firm earns compensation solely through the advisory services it provides to its clients.
+Investment Advisory Professionals (IAP), LLC is a fee-only, meaning advisors earn compensation solely from client fees.
 Representatives do not earn commissions, kickbacks or other fees from third-party sources such as mutual fund and insurance companies.
-In addition, the firm’s by-laws prohibit members from registering as broker-dealers.
+In addition, the firm’s by-laws prohibit members from registering as representatives of broker-dealers.

-IAP works with individuals including high-net-worth ones along with their related trusts, estates and other accounts.
+IAP works with both non-high-net-worth and high-net-worth individuals, as well as pension and profit sharing plans.
 To open an investment advisory account with the firm, you’d need a minimum of $500,000.

-The team at IAP features three certified public accountants (CPAs) and two certified financial planners (CFPs).
+The team at IAP holds multiple certifications, including three certified public accountants (CPAs) and two certified financial planners (CFPs).

 Investment Advisory Professionals Background